 If you are one to readily feel your emotions, remember that those emotions are largely determined by your conscious thoughts.
 If you are in the habit of thinking things that arouse your emotions, you are more likely to experience your emotions during competition.
 For example, if you allow yourself to think such things as; “life isn’t fair, golf isn’t fair, I have been cheated out of a great round,…”, you are likely to experience a surge of performance inhibiting anger or sadness (which depends on other factors).

+Remember that cathartic acts (releasing your anger through aggressive acts) don’t work in everyday life or on the golf course.
+Engaging in outward behavior to express frustration only breeds more negative golf emotion.
 Techniques for controlling and replacing thoughts are often the first step toward controlling emotions.
 Other factors influencing emotions are high tension and low confidence.
 Physiological factors such as hypoglycemia, chronic fatigue and hormone imbalances can also influence emotion.

 The Champions scored on the more stable end of this scale: 7

-Learn to think like a Tour Champion.
+Learn to control your emotions like a Tour Champion.

 Dr. Deborah Graham and Jon Stabler have helped Tour Pros and thousands of Competitive Golfers like you control their emotions on the golf course using their Golf Psychology System and Tools.
 Find out how you compare to the best players on tour with our 8 Champion Personality Traits for Golf Assessment and Advice.
 A 42-page report with recommended methods based on your individual personality.